drafear/whitespace-language-converter/README.md

 ## Installation and Usage

-put `to_ws.py` to any location and type the following command
+Put `to_ws.py` to any location and type the following command

 ```bash
 python to_ws.py readable.hws -o beautiful.ws